Catering and Service Providers

 Internal / External provider

-as well.
+A service provider can be an external service provider, but it can be an internal service provider as well.
 Let's take the catering service provider as an example.
 An organization with 2 offices: Big Office and the Small Office.

 The Big Office has a cafeteria, which is managed by an external service provider called Provider EXT, and therefore we can create a service provider with items that can be provided by the external service provider.
 These service items can be delivered only in the Big Office building and not in the Small Office.